D-grimut/Knowledge_AI/README.md

   - pip install spacyfishing

 ## Running the .py files
+- Run pre_processing.py, this file will process the course content into plain text files.
 - Run URI_Generator.py, this file will generate the knoweldge base.
 - Run entity_linking.py, this file will create a JSON file with all of the filtered data to be used for the final file.
 - Run topic_triple_gen.py, this file uses the JSON file to create the triples for the topics and links them to the first knowledge base.